Learn a little more about us.

 Sal and Cat grew up together in an all-sister household on a farm in regional Victoria.
 Family dinner time conversations often centred around curious discussions about the thoughts and feelings that influenced human behaviour.
 Soon enough, this foundation set the stage for two careers in clinical psychology.

 In 2023, Cat was presenting her PhD research at the European Health Psychology Society conference in Germany while Sal was on a sabbatical hiking across Europe.
-They met in Berlin on a warm autumn evening, sitting on the terrace of a tucked-away bar, enjoying a glass of red wine and exchanging family stories.
-There was something in the air—a creative buzz among the locals and the pleasure of each other’s company.
+They met in Berlin on a warm autumn evening, sitting on the terrace of a tucked-away bar, enjoying a meal together and exchanging family stories.
+There was something in the air-a creative buzz among the locals, the pleasure of each other’s company, and the unmistakable sense that an idea was forming between them…

 Who we are